Many people are told they have “mild celiac disease,” but this raises a lot of questions:

 The biopsy is graded on what is called the “Marsh Classification System.”

-- If the biopsy is abnormal and the labs and history fit, the person has celiac disease.
+If the biopsy is abnormal and the labs and history support it, the person has celiac disease—regardless of whether the grade is 1, 2, 3, or 4.

-- The treatment is the same irrespective of the Marsh grade-a lifelong gluten-free diet.
-Not sometimes, not just on weekdays-always.
+The treatment is the same for all grades: a lifelong, gluten-free diet.
+Not sometimes.
+Not just on weekdays.
+Always.

 Many things affect the biopsy results.

-It often takes months to get an appointment for a biopsy, and patients don’t want to wait to stop gluten.
-It is making them sick.
-This may affect the results and make the damage look “mild.”
-Two months prior, it might have looked “severe.”
-The important point is it doesn’t matter.
-If the biopsy is positive for celiac disease, it is positive.
-The treatment is the same—a lifelong gluten-free diet.
+It often takes months to schedule a biopsy, and patients don’t want to wait to stop eating gluten because it’s making them feel ill.
+This can impact the results, possibly making the damage appear “mild.”
+For example, two months ago, the damage might have looked “severe,” but now it looks less so.
+However, this doesn’t change the diagnosis: if the biopsy is positive for celiac disease, it is positive.
+The treatment is the same—a lifelong, gluten-free diet.

-Note: Please continue eating a gluten-containing diet until the biopsy is done so that the results are accurate.
-If you have trouble getting an appointment, ask to be placed on the cancellation list.
-Call often to check for any openings.
-If you are experiencing severe symptoms, explain that to them.
+- If you have trouble getting an appointment, ask to be placed on the cancellation list.
+Call regularly to check for any openings.
+If you’re experiencing severe symptoms, let them know.

-Celiac disease is being diagnosed earlier thanks to increased awareness among physicians and patients.
-More people are now being diagnosed with grade 1 or 2 changes.
-This progress is great news, but it’s important to remember that even these early stages are still celiac disease.
+Thanks to increased awareness, celiac disease is being diagnosed earlier, and more people are being identified with grade 1 or 2 changes.
+This is great progress, but it’s important to remember that even these early stages still indicate celiac disease.

 Every patient with celiac disease has different symptoms